-The equilibrium point represents a compromise between what users are willing to pay and what providers are willing to offer.
+The equilibrium point represents a compromise between what users are willing to pay and what providers (e.g. carriers) are willing to offer.
 Under such circumstances, an amount of traffic T1 would flow at an operating cost C1.
-If because of an improvement a larger amount of service is possible for the same cost (the supply curve moves from S1 to S2), a new equilibrium will be reached with a quantity of traffic T2 at a price C2.
+If, because of an improvement, a larger amount of service is possible for the same cost (the supply curve moves from S1 to S2), a new equilibrium will be reached with a quantity of traffic T2 at a price C2.
 Elasticity refers to the variation of the demand in accordance with the variation of the price.
 The higher it is, the more the traffic in a transport system is influenced by cost variations.
 Discretionary demand, such as travel for tourism, is usually more elastic than transport demand for commuting.